 You can also get advice on making agreements from:

-There are 3 main steps to ending a civil partnership:
+There are 3 main steps to asking a court to approve your paperwork.

 File a dissolution petition - you have to apply to court for permission to end your civil partnership, and show reasons why you want to split up.

 Apply for a conditional order - if your civil partner agrees to the petition, you’ll get a document saying there’s no reason you can’t divorce.